Managing HPE Zerto Software: Setup, Protection, and Recovery

 After completing this course, you should be able to:

-• Describe the major Zerto components and how they interoperate
+• Describe the major HPE Zerto components and how they interoperate

-• Install, set up, and configure Zerto in a VMware vSphere environment
+• Install, set up, and configure HPE Zerto in a vSphere environment

 • Protect virtual machines replicating locally and to a secondary peer site